 -

 Explore other resources.
 Interested in undergraduate research, studying abroad, and other hands-on experiences?
 Check out the CNS Office of Experiential Learning!
 The CNS Experiential Learning Office provides students with meaningful opportunities to enhance their academic journey through hands-on experiences.
-They offer tailored consultations and resources to help students explore research, internships, community engagement, and global learning programs, including study abroad opportunities.
 By fostering these experiences, they empower students to develop critical skills, build professional networks, and prepare for successful careers.

 We’ve collected some additional resources new students might be interested in checking out before classes begin.
 Start exploring academic and non-academic resources!